How To Connect Rain Barrels – DIY Guide for Homeowners

 Q: What are the Benefits of Having a Rain Barrel?

-A: These are 6 Great Benefits of Having and Using a Rain Barrel
+These are 6 Great Benefits of Having and Using a Rain Barrel

 1. Rainwater is much better for plants and flowers than water from a tap.
 Tap water contains fluoride and other chemicals unsuitable for plant roots.
 Rainwater is natural and is much better for plants.

 3. Reduce runoff pollution.
-When it rains and water lands on the ground, it can pick up commercial pollutants, soil, oil, or fertilizer, which can run off into lakes and rivers, harming nature.
+When it rains and water lands on the ground, it can pick up commercial pollutants, soil, oil, or fertilizer, which can run into lakes and rivers, harming nature.

 5. Save money!
 You’ll also save money and reduce your water bill.